Shows the texture of freshly churned vanllla ice cream made with xanthan gum, pulled straight out of the ice cream maker bowl

 This is a quick overview of the recipe.
 If you are new to ice cream making, do read the recipe before proceeding.

-In a medium saucepan bring to a boil the milk & the sugar.
+In a medium saucepan bring to a boil ½ the milk & all the sugar.

-Pour the boiling milk into a blender jug with the cold cream.
+Pour the boiling milk into a blender jug with the remaining ½ cold milk.

 With the blender on, sprinkle the xanthan gum.